Sibyaranjan/E_commerce_Sales_-_Return_Analysis/README.md

 # E_Commerce_Sales_and_Return_Analysis
-# Project Overview:-
+## Project Overview:-

-The E-Commerce Sales & Return Analysis project aims to analyze sales performance, profitability, and return trends across different regions, products, and sales channels.
+The **E-Commerce Sales & Return Analysis** project aims to analyze sales performance, profitability, and return trends across different regions, products, and sales channels.
 The insights derived from this analysis help in identifying high-performing products, understanding customer return patterns, and improving business profitability.

 This project involves data cleaning, analysis, and visualization using Excel, Python (Pandas, NumPy, Matplotlib, Seaborn), and Power BI Dashboard for interactive insights.

-# Tools and Technologies Used
+## Tools and Technologies Used

-# Tool                                   Library	Purpose
+## Tool                                   Library	Purpose
-Excel	                         -          Data collection, initial cleaning, and exploration.
+Excel	                         |        Data collection, initial cleaning, and exploration.

 Python	                        -         Data preprocessing, transformation, and automation.